Janette Latimer BSN RN

 Here are the tips to staying healthy.
 It is harder now that the weather is colder...bonfire gatherings are my most favorite option!

 Returning to Alaska after Traveling

 If you are traveling out of Alaska, please let the school know about your plans for school reentry.
-The following link will take you to the instructional page KPBSD created to help with the options, based on the State of Alaska Health Order No. 6.
+The following link will take you to the instructional page KPBSD created to help with the options, based on the State of Alaska Health Advisory No. 2.

 Homer has some wonderful resources available for us, especially during the winter.

 The City of Homer website is a great place to start looking or try 907-435-3197